zemerica/book_babies/README.md

 Create a book baby from two book parents such that the baby represents a combination of the two parents' embeddings as calculated in a variety of sort of 'genetic pairings' such as:
 * as an average of the two input embeddings
-* as a random 50/50 selection between the embeddings of th two parent books
+* as a random 50/50 selection between the embeddings of the two parent books
-* as a selection on a sliding % randomization (30/70?) between the embeddings of the two parent books
+* as a selection on a sliding average between the embeddings of the two parent books
+* as a novel(?) genetic pairing of varying granularities.

 For each set of 2 (or N) parents, generate 3 (or M) daughter embeddings and return a book within the dataset which is most similar to the generated embedding.
 I'll start with using 2 parents and 3 daughters, but this could be extended to any number of parents, N, and any number of daughters, M.